bahstrike/ACAudio/README.md

 _The real magic is mapping customizable .ACA files to in-game elements.
 I hope the plugin does the game justice and you enjoy using and/or modifying it!_

+## How the voice chat works

+The optional voice chat is push-to-talk only so you never have to worry about a "hot mic".
+Bind whatever push-to-talk key you want via Virindi Hotkeys.

+Voice chat is not peer-to-peer so you don't have to worry about your IP address being shared with other players.
+Instead, ACAudio must connect to a server of which there are two options:
+- Whoever maintains the Asheron's Call server you play on can also run [ACAVCServer](https://github.com/bahstrike/ACAVCServer) which ACAudio will automatically connect to
+- Any player can run an in-game bot to provide voice chat for the whole server (usually at marketplace), which you `/tell TheBotsName, join`

 ## readme.txt

 _NOTE: This excerpt may be out of date.
 Please check your install directory for `readme.txt` for your version.
-Alternatively, click [readme.txt](https://github.com/bahstrike/ACAudio/blob/main/DEPLOY/readme.txt) for the beta build information._
+Alternatively, click [readme.txt](https://github.com/bahstrike/ACAudio/blob/main/DEPLOY_ACAUDIO/readme.txt) for the beta build information._

 ```
 Welcome to ACAudio!